 It is nearly impossible to juice beansprouts if you used a centrifugal juicer (high-speed juicer).
 JuicePresso CJP-03 does it with ease.

 There were still some bean sprouts heads being expelled in the pulp, not fully ground.
 You might not find this when juicing with a horizontal slow juicer.

-I later mixed this juice with the apple juice that I made, and the combo tasted heavenly!!
+We later mixed this juice with the apple juice that we made, and the combo tasted heavenly!!

 Juicing Green Apples

 A primary requirement when juicing apples is that the apple juice must not oxidize immediately.
 The juicer fails if apple juice oxidizes (turns brown) upon extraction.
 The CJP-03 passed with flying colors.

 As with most slow juicers, the feeding chute opening is rather small for a reason, and that is to slow down feeding of produce.
 This juicer is no different, patience is required.